 Indoors, products that contain volatile organic compounds release emissions when you use them, and to a smaller degree, when they are stored.
 You can be exposed to volatile organic compounds at home if you use cleaning, painting, or hobby supplies that contain them.
 You can also be exposed if you dry clean your clothes with home dry-cleaning products; if you dry-clean your clothes at a professional dry-cleaners; or if you use graphics and crafts materials such as glues, permanent markers, and photographic solutions.

 At work, you can be exposed to volatile organic compounds if you work at a dry cleaner, a photography studio, or an office that uses copiers, printers, or correction fluids.
 You can also be exposed if you work in chemical manufacturing or with petroleum-based products.

-According to the Twelfth Report on Carcinogens published by the National Toxicology Program, benzene is a human carcinogen; formaldehyde, perchloroethylene, and styrene are "reasonably anticipated to be human carcinogens."
+Benzene and formaldehyde are listed as human carcinogens in the Fourteenth Report on Carcinogens published by the National Toxicology Program; diesel exhaust particulates, perchloroethylene, and styrene are listed as "reasonably anticipated to be human carcinogens."
 People at the highest risk of long-term exposure to these three volatile organic compounds are industrial workers who have prolonged exposure to the compounds in the workplace; cigarette smokers; and people who have prolonged exposure to emissions from heavy motor vehicle traffic.